Information for Patients

 Plan to arrive **AT LEAST 15 MINUTES PRIOR** to your scheduled appointment, and bring the following:

-- If you are a new patient, the completed New Patient Packet that was mailed to you, or click **Forms Packet for New Patient Intake**.
+- If you are a new patient, the completed New Patient Packet that was mailed to you, or click New Patient Packet.

 - Your current insurance cards, including any separate prescription plan card